goodtoseeu57/mars-rover/README.md

 On `utils` folder you can find functions that can work as helpers e.g a `function` that _converts a string value to its corresponding enum value_.

-The main program run on `index.ts`
+The main program runs on `index.ts`. `/Marsworld` and `marsWorld` function is the starting point of the functionality logic.

 The input for the program takes the following form separated by lines